-A country town in the late nineties was struggling with a crippling drought, and the main form of income for the town was drying up with it, so something had to be done… In March 1999, an idea generated by a small group of community minded people led by Council’s then Tourism Manager, got together with the aim to start a rural themed festival to bring visitors to Deniliquin, our beautiful vibrant town on the edge of the outback in a quiet visitation period – the NSW Labour Day Long Weekend (October).
+A country town in the late nineties was struggling with a crippling drought, and the main form of income for the town was drying up with it, so something had to be done… In March 1999, a small group of community minded people came together with the aim to start a rural themed festival to bring visitors to Deniliquin, a beautiful vibrant town on the edge of the outback.

 With Deniliquin’s agricultural and farming roots and the magnificent Riverina plains nearby, the UTE and the PLAINS were chosen as themes for a festival for people of all ages.
 The Deni Play on the Plains Festival was conceived in October 1999, a festival to be held on the flattest, natural, open plains on earth, with “Ute culture” being an intrinsic part of Deniliquin, it was unanimous that it would play a major part of the festival and hence the Deni Ute Muster burst into the national psyche.